ansara/dotfiles/README.md

 # dotfiles
-My Linux dotfile backups.

-For safekeeping in case I have to reinstall my OS.
+My Linux dotfile backups for safekeeping, in case I have to reinstall my OS.

-Bits and pieces have been taken from the dotfiles of those who have gone before me.
-Thank you to them.